TILseg/TILseg/README.md

 - - - -
 There are three main functions in the `refine_kmeans` module: `KMeans_superpatch_fit`, `kmean_to_spatial_model_superpatch_wrapper`, and `kmean_to_spatial_model_patch_wrapper`.

 `KMeans_superpatch_fit` fits a KMeans clustering model to a patch that will be used to cluster other patches.
-KMeans is the only clustering algorithms that allows fitting a model to one patch clustering on another.
+KMeans is the only clustering algorithm that allows fitting a model to one patch clustering on another.
 - **Input:** The superpatch, KMeans hyperparameters (default is n_clusters = 4), and the random state (optional).
 - **Output:** Fitted model.

-Specifically, the arguments to this function is:
+Specifically, the arguments for this function are:
 - **patch_path:** String containing the directory path to the patch that the model will be fitted to obtain cluster decision boundaries
 - **hyperparameter_dict:** Dictionary of hyperparameters for KMeans containing 'n_clusters' as the only key this dictionary can be obtained by reading the JSON file outputted by `tilseg.module_selection`
-- **random_state (default=None):** the random state can be specified if the user desires to test the function, use other functions that depend on the preprocessing step, or implement it in other functions that require a superpatch to be made froem the same patches each time it is run in a jupyter notebook.
+- **random_state (default=None):** The random state can be specified if the user desires to test the function, use other functions that depend on the preprocessing step, or implement it in other functions that require a superpatch to be made froem the same patches each time it is run in a jupyter notebook.

 `kmean_to_spatial_model_superpatch_wrapper` sequentially fits a DBSCAN clustering model to a superpatch following K-means clustering which will be used to cluster other patches.
 This can be used to see if DBSCAN can be used to fit a model to one patch clustering on another.
-However, it should be noted that DBSCAN is highly depended on the spatial distribution of pixels.
+However, it should be noted that DBSCAN is highly dependent on the spatial distribution of pixels.
 H&E stained images are largely heterogenous by nature, so this function may not prove to be useful but we have developed this tool for verification and/or future research to be done.
-- **Input:** The superpatch, the folder containing the patches to be clustered, DBSCAN hpyerparameters, list of KMeans hyperparameters to be optimized, folder that will be used to save the results (optional), the masks and overlays from clustering (optional), and the random state (optional)
+- **Input:** The superpatch, the folder containing the patches to be clustered, DBSCAN hyperparameters, list of KMeans hyperparameters to be optimized, the folder that will be used to save the results (optional), the masks and overlays from clustering (optional), and the random state (optional)
 - **Output:** The DBSCAN model, model labels, the TILs binary mask from KMeans, and the KMeans cluster label with the highest contour count (i.e. the one identified as the TILs cluster) for each patch

-Specifically, the arguments to this function is:
+Specifically, the arguments for this function are:
-- **superpatch_path (str):** filepath to superpatch image from preprocessing step (.tif)
+- **superpatch_path (str):** file path to superpatch image from preprocessing step (.tif)
-- **in_dir_path (str):** the directory path to the patches that will be clustered and have TILs segmented from superpatch model.
-This directory could be one that contains all the extracted patches containing significant amount of tissue using the tilseg.preprocessing module.
+- **in_dir_path (str):** the directory path to the patches that will be clustered and have TILs segmented from the superpatch model.
+This directory could be one that contains all the extracted patches containing a significant amount of tissue using the tilseg.preprocessing module.
 - **spatial_hyperparameters (dict):** the spatial algorithm's optimized hyperparameters
 - **n_clusters (list):** a list of the number clusters to test in KMeans optimization
 - **out_dir (str):** the directory path where output images and CSV files will be saved